Back to Blog

 Spread of infection: An untreated infected pulp can lead to an abscess.
 Over time, the infection may spread to neighbouring teeth, the jawbone, or surrounding soft tissues.
 In rare cases, dental infections can become systemic, requiring more extensive medical intervention.

 Increased tooth damage: As infection progresses, the tooth structure may weaken.
-Decay can continue to erode the remaining healthy tooth tissue, making it progressively more difficult — and in some cases impossible — to restore the tooth.
+Decay can continue to erode the remaining healthy tooth tissue, making it progressively more difficult — and in some cases impossible — to restore the tooth with a root canal and crown.

 Bone loss: Chronic infection at the root tip can lead to gradual bone loss around the tooth.
 This may affect the long-term prognosis even if treatment is eventually carried out.